Dreaming of You (Selena album): Recording

 Selena opted to record "Dreaming of You", penned by Franne Golde (pictured) and Tom Snow–the sole track for which Capitol Records granted her the autonomy of choice.

 In March 1994, Polygram's Dawn Soler introduced Selena's music to Toby Emmerich, who was seeking a female mariachi singer for his film Don Juan DeMarco.
 On November 22, José Hernández supervised the dubbing of Selena's vocals for five tracks intended for the Don Juan DeMarco soundtrack.
 Initially arranged for 14-year-old Nydia Rojas, the producers reassigned them to Selena for a mature delivery.
 The film's producer aimed for the mariachi recordings to capture the authentic feel of 1940s and 1950s ranchera songs.
 Hernández reported that three tracks were ultimately recorded.
-Suzette recalled Selena's boisterous rehearsals for "El Toro Relajo", shouting "toro, toro, toroooo" so often she grew tired of the song–though she later praised the final version for showcasing Selena's range.
+Suzette recalled Selena's boisterous rehearsals for "El Toro Relajo," shouting "toro, toro, toroooo" so often she grew tired of the song–though she later praised the final version for showcasing Selena's range.
 Inspired, Selena expressed a desire to record a mariachi album honoring Mexican musical roots.
 Hernández completed the mixes that December at Cherokee Studios in West Hollywood, with Marlon Brando praising the tracks she recorded.

 The label enlisted top producers to reframe Selena's sound for mainstream appeal.
-Producer Keith Thomas first discovered Selena through a videocassette performance that instantly captivated him.
+Producer, Keith Thomas, first discovered Selena through a videocassette performance that instantly captivated him.
 Though in high demand and costly, he committed to working on her English-language album–initially planning to produce it entirely before scaling back to half.
 In July, Selena and A.B. met him in Nashville, where he played several tracks, including "I Could Fall in Love".
 A.B. urged her to record it.
 Thomas told American Songwriter that while he sees himself primarily as a melody writer, he did both the music and lyrics for "I Could Fall in Love".
-Selena returned in March 1995 with Pérez, receiving Thomas's demo, complete with his awkwardly pronounced Spanish interlude, which made her laugh.
-He left the section for her to rewrite naturally.
-Pérez recalled her playing the track on repeat, perfecting every nuance, eventually falling asleep to it, before recording it the next day.
-Thomas gave her full creative control.
-Pérez was struck by her intuitive artistry, noting that Selena had mapped out her vocal interpretation entirely in her head while listening to the track, leaving him unaware of the stylistic choices she would make until he witnessed the recording unfold in real time.
+Selena returned in March 1995 with Pérez, receiving Thomas's demo, complete an incomplete Spanish interlude.
+The section was left for her to rewrite, and Thomas gave her full creative control.